Luxed/nvim-config/notes.md

 - ~~Add support for LinQ query syntax~~
 - ~~`in` in linq query should be a "keyword", not a "repeat" (maybe it could be a keyword everywhere?)~~
 - Indentation does not work properly on binary expressions
+- `this` keyword on extension methods not highlighted